squarepupil/website-pages/src/pages/questions.md

 ## ... reading?

-Children can and do learn to read on their own.
+Children learn to read on their own.
 As with any new skill, when children are interested and motivated, learning happens...and that journey will be unique for each child.
 Some children learn to read early and others learn much later.
 Once reading starts, it may progress slowly or surprisingly